Time and the Trickster

-"Darling half of the streets are blocked," Gita protested.
+"Rose half of the streets are blocked," Gita protested.

 Jackie huffed in protest and shook her head.
 "Just try to be back for the party," she told Rose.

 Rose rushed out of the house before Jackie could protest and went to her motorcycle.
 She sighed as she started it up, she hadn't had much time for riding it lately with winter and school and today would be no different.
-Rose drove away from the house, but headed to the right and not to the left going further down Bannerman Road.
+Rose drove away from the house but headed to the right and not to the left going further down Bannerman Road.
 Sarah Jane's house loomed over its small garden and Rose parked the bike far up in the drive so it would be out of sight.
 She didn't bother to retrieve the spare key that Sarah Jane had given her and just used the sonic pen to unlock the front door.

 Silence greeted Rose in the Chesterton-Smith house, but she could see signs that Rani and Clyde had been by to water the plants.
 Sarah Jane and Johnny had decided to take a holiday with Luke and already been gone two days.
 Deciding to keep her jacket on, Rose darted up the staircase towards the attic.